vaughanbell/stroke-psychosis-national-epi-analysis/README.md

 ### Platform and package versions

-To aid reproducibility, the platform (hardware, operating system), R language version, and package versions used to generate the results, are automatically generated at runtime and reported at the end of the Jupyter notebooks.
+To aid reproducibility, the platform (hardware, operating system), R language version, and package versions used to generate the results are automatically generated at runtime and reported at the end of the Jupyter notebooks.